Saturday, 31 December 2011

 The cover doubled as the 2000 A.D.
 Christmas card that year, sent from the office of THARG The MIGHTY to all contributors.
 I still have mine tucked away, in case it ever becomes valuable.
 Watch out for me on the ANTIQUES ROADSHOW in about 30 years.

-*In case you're wondering, I never sent in an invoice for the 'script', so consequently was never paid for it.
-That means IPC, EGMONT, or REBELLION never acquired the copyright for it.
+*In case you're wondering, I never submitted an invoice for the 'script', so consequently was never paid for it.
+That means IPC/FLEETWAY, EGMONT, or REBELLION never acquired the copyright for it.

 Posted by Kid at Friday, December 23, 2011

 Thursday, 22 December 2011

 So, let's return to an earlier era when The Dandy still sold in many multiples of thousands and, unlike today, didn't have cheap plastic tat attached to help it sell to those who don't actually want the comic itself.
 Kids and bigger kids - I give you the cover of the Christmas Dandy from 1947.